Orange-OpenSource/conllueditor/README.md

 # Validation
 The ConlluEditor is able to load run a validation script on the current sentence.
-The programme and its arguments must be configurated in a text file
+The programme and its arguments must be configured in a text file
 ```
 script: /path/to/UniversalDependencies/tools/validate.py --lang cy --max-err 0 --level 5 {FILE}
 ```